slw07g/limacharlie/README.md

 # LIMA CHARLIE
 ![LIMA CHARLIE](https://raw.github.com/refractionPOINT/limacharlie/master/doc/lc.png)

-*Stay up to date with new features and detection modules: [@rp_limacharlie](https://twitter.com/rp_limacharlie)* *Need help?
-Contact other LC users via the Google Group: https://groups.google.com/d/forum/limacharlie* *For more direct enquiries, contact us at limacharlie@refractionpoint.com*

 ## Overview
 LIMA CHARLIE is an endpoint security platform.
 It is itself a collection of small projects all working together to become the LC platform.
 LC gives you a cross-platform (Windows, OSX, Linux, Android and iOS) low-level